Creating A Separation Agreement

 To schedule a consultation and learn more about separation and custody agreements, call 410-740-1180.

-What Can A Separation or Custody Agreement Do?
+What Can A Separation Or Custody Agreement Do?

-- Child custody, descision making and parenting time
+- Child custody, decision-making and parenting time

 - Child support

-- Expenses for the children who pays for health and life insurance, medical expenses, educational enrichment opportunities and extracurricular activities
+- Expenses for the children concerning who pays for health and life insurance, medical expenses, educational enrichment opportunities and extracurricular activities

 Call Today To Arrange A Consultation With A Lawyer